New Age Rules to Online Hotel Sales

 Your hotel website is a manifestation of your property in the virtual world.
 It should be treated the same way as you would treat your hotel in the physical world.
 Just like your hotel, you want your website to be easy to navigate through, always looking spectacular and delivering memorable user experience.

 Build a website that is simple and elegant.
 Let the pictures do the talking for your brand.
 High-quality pictures of the unique experience that your hotel promises will highlight them in a much better manner than text alone.
 Videos are another great way of influencing users.
-That being said the other important information categories that your hotel website should have is hotel rates, room availability and information on room types, packages, amenities and contact information.
+That being said, the other important information categories that your hotel website should have are hotel rates, room availability, room types, packages, amenities and contact information.

-And don’t forget your mobile users.
-Of all direct online bookings, 30% are made on mobile devices (tablets and smartphones), and it’s increasing at a rate of 1% per quarter (Rezdy data).
-So when working on your website, ensure that your website is responsive and that the responsiveness in no way hinders the user experience on your website.
+And don't forget your mobile users.
+Of all direct online bookings, 30% are made on mobile devices (tablets and smartphones), and it's increasing at a rate of 1% per quarter.
+So when working on your website, ensure that it is responsive and that the responsiveness in no way hinders the user experience.

 Ease of booking plays a crucial role when users visit your website.
-Research suggests that frustration for booking often dissuades a guest to book a room at the hotel.
-A conveniently located button leading customers to the booking page at every page serves as a call-to-action and also presents an ease of booking to a potential guest.
-Having a booking engine that is quick, offers sufficient information to customers to make bookings on desired dates, offering sufficient customization options and quick payment options are less likely to frustrate customers.
-Once again ensure that the booking engine works equally efficiently on a mobile device.
+Research suggests that frustration during booking often dissuades a guest.
+A conveniently located button leading customers to the booking page at every page serves as a call-to-action.
+Having a booking engine that is quick, offers sufficient information, provides customization options and quick payment is less likely to frustrate customers.
+Ensure that the booking engine works equally efficiently on mobile devices.

 Your website can also serve the purpose of personalization and predictive modeling.
-Make sure that at the very least, if not additional analytical tools, you have Google Analytics installed on your website to track user acquisition and behavior.
-It will provide you a ton of data that will allow you to understand where your website is lacking.
-It will also provide you data as to which sources compels users to visit your website, is it your TripAdvisor page or your Facebook page, or is it one of the OTAs?
-This in turn will allow you to identify your presence on the most important acquisition channels and retain your presence there while fortifying others.
+Make sure you have Google Analytics installed on your website to track user acquisition and behaviour.
+It will provide data that allows you to understand where your website is lacking and which sources compel users to visit — whether it's your TripAdvisor page, Facebook page, or one of the OTAs.
+This in turn will allow you to identify the most important acquisition channels.

-Returning visitors can be introduced with pop-up ads offering discounts to finally seal the deal.
-Installing a Facebook tracking pixel can allow you to retarget those who have visited your website with special concessions in their Facebook feeds, thereby allowing you an opportunity to gain the lost customers.
+Returning visitors can be introduced with pop-up ads offering discounts to seal the deal.
+Installing a Facebook tracking pixel can allow you to retarget those who have visited your website with special concessions in their Facebook feeds.

-Even today 65.4% of the booking made on the internet are direct bookings made through a brand’s website, so make sure that the most important weapon in your marketing arsenal is locked and loaded.
+Even today 65.4% of bookings made on the internet are direct bookings through a brand's website, so make sure the most important weapon in your marketing arsenal is locked and loaded.

 Online Search Engines

 Search engines have become the very basis of how information is located in the vast data mines of the internet.
 Today, search engines like Google and Bing offer sophisticated results based on hundreds of parameters.
 Of prime importance to hotels are the local search features.
-In 2014, almost 20% of the search was for local information.
-Ensuring visibility on search engines is once again a function that takes into consideration your website.
-Make sure your website is SEO optimized and listed in local businesses on Google and Bing.
-Once again the content on your website will play a crucial role in ranking your hotel in organic results.
-A good way to incorporate new content is through blogs.
-As a hotel, a blog has a huge content marketing potential.
-Making a blog post on the unknown local attractions in your region and pushing it across social platforms can entice several users to land on your blog and thereby on your hotel website.
-Google+ may not be the most exciting social network, but Google has made sure that businesses stick to it.
-And stick to it you must.
-Make sure you spruce up your profile on Google+ and share content regularly.
+Almost 20% of searches are for local information.
+Ensuring visibility on search engines is a function that takes into consideration your website.
+Make sure your website is SEO-optimized and listed in local businesses on Google and Bing.

-It is also most likely that for a term like ‘your city + hotel’ is going to get results from most major OTAs, along with competing hotels.
-So, another important step in increasing your search engine visibility is to perform a proper keyword analysis and identify alternative terms that can lead to your hotel, for example “beachside hotels in your city”.
+It is also most likely that a term like "your city + hotel" is going to get results from most major OTAs along with competing hotels.
+So, another important step is to perform a proper keyword analysis and identify alternative terms that can lead to your hotel, for example "beachside hotels in your city".

 MetaSearch Engines

-Read more about how you can use MetaSearch engines to better market your hotel.
+Read more: How you can use MetaSearch engines to better market your hotel

 Social Networking Platforms